top of page

 Jasmine Poblano

-Ready to level up your backcountry skills?
-The SheJumps Alpine School, presented by Arc’teryx, is back for 2026 with three immersive, week-long courses in British Columbia Designed to support women and non-binary individuals in building the skills, experience, and confidence to progress further in the backcountry.
+The SheJumps Alpine School, presented by Arc’teryx, is back for 2026 with two immersive, week-long courses in British Columbia.
+Designed to support women and non-binary individuals in building the skills, experience, and confidence to progress further in the backcountry.

-Alpine School offers three backcountry education courses to advanced to expert level skiers and splitboarders.
-All three courses are taught by renowned ACMG women guides who cultivate a supportive learning environment and expert instruction.
+Alpine School offers two backcountry education courses to advanced to expert level skiers and splitboarders.
+Both courses are taught by renowned ACMG women guides who cultivate a supportive learning environment and expert instruction.
 Whether you’re still building experience to plan your own backcountry adventures, seeking glacier and rope travel experience, or want to dive deep into snow science during prime powder season, there’s a course for you.

 Learn more about all three offerings and find the course that best fits your goals: